 - “Valentine’s Day Fun and Easy Kids Crafts” is a 13-minute video of an elementary-aged girl and her mom making simple crafts.

-- The second one includes directions to make a Valentine’s decoration, a gift idea, and two yummy treats.
+- Here are directions to make a Valentine’s decoration, a gift idea, and two yummy treats.

 Perhaps you want to enjoy a love-themed movie as a family.